jumpstarter-io/wp-jumpstarter/README.md

 2. Install Wordpress to RAM (in `/tmp`) to get rid of waiting for disk sync.
    This allows installing in a second or less.
 3. Activating core plugins (`jumpstarter` and `sqlite-integration`).
+4. Run install hooks specified in `/app/code/js-install-hooks/*.php`.
-4. Atomically move the database in place.
+5. Atomically move the database in place.
    This allows the install to be idempotent.
-5. Restart by execve'ing itself so environment sync can run.
+6. Restart by execve'ing itself so environment sync can run.

 Environment sync is done the following way: